What is Zoom?

 - Is Zoom HIPAA compliant?

-Yes, Zoom is fully HIPAA-compliant and is secured with AES-128 bit end-to-end encryption, please contact Zoom@georgetown.edu for help enabling end-to-end encryption.
+Yes, Zoom is fully HIPAA-compliant and is secured with AES-128 bit end-to-end encryption.
+However, this feature is not on by default.
+Please contact email@example.com for help enabling end-to-end encryption.

 - Connect to the fastest internet connection available.